alejarbu/getting-cleaning-data/README.md

 Getting and cleaning data course project
 =====================

-Note: This project was developed as assigment for the coursera Getting and cleaning data course by jeff leek (getdata-011).
+Note: This project was developed by Alejandro Arroyave Buritica as assigment for the coursera Getting and cleaning data course by jeff leek (getdata-011).

 The purpose of this project is to prepare tidy data that can be used for later analysis with the following requirements: